Book a demo

 1. Define your business: To start, put down an executive summary (about the agency, its purpose, and strategy) and a personal summary (why you’re qualified to run it).
 This is the first step to persuading lenders and clients why they should work with your business.

-2. Identify your niche: Choose your agency’s recruitment specialism and industry.
+2. Identify your niche: Choose your agency’s recruitment specialism and industry, such as healthcare recruitment agency.
 It’s better to stick close to your own experience, as industry knowledge and connections will come in handy later.

 3. Set goals: Add in a market and competitor analysis.
 Explain how your agency will fit in to the current market - what solutions can only your team provide?
 It’s also a good idea to outline your management team and agency structure.